Abdulbasit-123/Store-API/README.md

-This query joins the Products and Orders table on the ProductID, groups the results by product name, and orders the results by the total quantity sold in descending
+This query joins the Products and cors and Orders table on the ProductID, groups the results by product name, and orders the results by the total quantity sold in descending